 The City has owned and operated its water supply, treatment, and distribution system (the Water System) since 1912.
 The watershed for the Water System covers 207 square miles and offers a potential supply of 120 million gallons per day.
-In 2017, the average daily pumpage was approximately 34.65 million gallons.
+In 2020, the average daily pumpage was approximately 30.67 million gallons.
 According to the Ohio EPA, approved treatment plant capacity is 67 million gallons per day (M.G.D.) and approved instantaneous flow rate is 76 M.G.D.
 The Water System includes over 1,230 miles of pipe, 15 distribution-storage reservoirs, elevated tanks and standpipes, and 11 booster-pump stations.
-It serves over 90,000 customers in the City, six other municipalities, and parts of five adjacent townships.
+It serves nearly 90,000 customer accounts in the City, six other municipalities, and parts of five adjacent townships.